ritmun/oathtool-for-mac/README.md

   For OSs other than mac, uncomment lines indicated in `tokgen.sh`.

 ## Usage
 - To use this, run the `tokgen` command.
-Ignore gpg info messages.
+(Ignore gpg info messages.)
 - On a mac, token will be copied to your clipboard, just paste it in the password field.
 (Optionally hit enter after using the copied string, so the tool can clear the clipboard.)
 - Totp tokens expire in certain time intervals.
-So, you may need to run this again when authenticating next time.
+So, you may need to run `tokgen` again when authenticating next time.